 The TSUK Board recognises the importance of effective communication with its stakeholders in order to deliver its purpose, vision, mission and strategy and ensure protection of TSUK's relationships, reputation and brand.
-TSUK's stakeholders include its shareholders, customers. suppliers. employees and employee representatives, pensioners, banks, Government bodies, and the focal communities in which it operates.
-In addition to its customary engagements with these groups, during the year the Company engaged in significant dialogue with all stakeholders affected by its proposals to transition to a new and decarbonised form of steelmaking.
+TSUK's stakeholders include its shareholders, customers, suppliers, employees and employee representatives, pensioners, banks, Government bodies, and the local communities in which it operates.
+In addition to its customary engagements with these groups, during the year the Company completed its dialogue with all stakeholders affected by its proposals to transition to a new and decarbonised form of steelmaking.

 TSUK prioritises the health, safety and wellbeing of its employees, contractors and other partners.
 Health and safety is prominently discussed in management team and senior leadership communications and management reviews.
 TSUK's ambition is Zero Harm and the health and safety annual plan and framework supports this ambition through engagement and communication with all employees, trade union representatives and contracting partners.
-Reflecting in particular on the tragic fatal incident at Llanwern in September 2022, during the year the Board and leadership team have supported and led increased focus and engagement on safety matters as described on page 9 of the 2023/24 Annual Report.
+During the year, the Board and leadership team have continued to support and lead focus and engagement on safety matters to mitigate against health and safety risks, as described on page 9 of the 2024/25 Annual Report.

 The Company engages with its employees in a number of ways and there are well-established arrangements at each business location for communication and consultation with trade union representatives to provide employees with information on matters of concern to them.
+The Management Team have also initiated a sequence of town hall meetings with employees at operational sites.
 The Company strives to ensure that well-developed policies and procedures are in place for consulting and negotiating with trade unions so that views of employees can be considered in making decisions that are likely to affect their interests.
-In this year, these measures have included significant additional engagements with the UK Steel Committee in relation to the proposed transition to decarbonised steelmaking and the impacts on employees.
+In this year, these measures included significant additional engagements with the UK Steel Committee in relation to the proposed transition to decarbonised steelmaking and the impacts on employees.

 Digital media continues to be used for regular live streaming events with employees such as performance updates and team meetings and to communicate the strategy and goals for the financial year.
-Employee surveys have also been conducted in segments of the business. the results of which have used to drive areas for employee engagement.
-Through the Peoplelink system.
-TSUK offers online learning and development courses accessible by all employees, including a series of mental health modules as well as other health, safety, and wellbeing training.
+Employee surveys have also been conducted in segments of the business, the results of which have used to drive areas for employee engagement.
+Through its HR systems, TSUK offers online learning and development courses accessible by all employees, including a series of mental health modules as well as other health, safety, and wellbeing training.